stamler/charade/README.md

 # charade

-A Simultaneous Translator for mysql and JSON
+Realtime JSON API generation for SQL Alchemy models

 MIT License

 Copyright (c) 2018 Dean Stamler

-Charade is a Python WSGI application that connects to a mysql database, loads the schema, and then presents a sensible JSON API based on that schema.
-Through configuration, it can also provide finer control over the JSON API it generates.
-Authentication is provided by Microsoft Azure AD.
+Charade is a Python WSGI application that connects to any database supported by SQLAlchemy and loads the schema defined in model.py.
+It then presents a sensible JSON API based on that schema.
+If no model.py is provided, it will use SQLAlchemy Automap to reflect and generate an API automatically.
+Middleware is provided to authenticate against Microsoft Azure AD.

 Charade is built, tested, and deployed inside a Docker container.